milicke95/slate/source/includes/_additional_routes.md

 Parameter | Description
 --------- | -----------
-ID		  |  id of user
+ID		  |  The Id of user

 ### BODY Parameters

 Parameter | Description
 --------- | -----------
-category  |  id of users
+category  |  category of file
 file  |  base64 data of image
 name  |  name of file with extension